Kristina M. Jacobsen

 Kristina Jacobsen holds a PhD in Cultural Anthropology from Duke University, the MPhil in Ethnomusicology from Columbia University, a Master’s in Ethnomusicology from Arizona State University, and a Bachelor’s degree in Music (flute performance) and History (concentration: Native North America).

-Together with Kerry F. Thompson (Diné, Salt Clan), she has a forthcoming article on the recent Navajo Nation presidential election and language fluency debate, titled “The Right to Lead: Language, Iconicity Diné Presidential Politics.
-She has a chapter focusing on ethnography and songwriting in the forthcoming book (Spring 2018), Arts-Based Research in Education: Foundations for Practice, edited by Melisa Cahnmann-Taylor and Richard Siegesmund.
-Together with the late Shirley Bowman (Diné; Bitahnii) she has another forthcoming article on kinship, blood quantum and adopted clans on the Navajo Nation.
-Recent articles include “Radmilla’s Voice: Music Genre, Blood Quantum and Belonging on the Navajo Nation” (Cultural Anthropology, 2014) and “Rita(hhh): Placemaking and Country Music on the Navajo Nation” (Ethnomusicology, 2009).
+Together with Kerry F. Thompson, she has a forthcoming article on the recent Navajo Nation presidential election and language fluency debate, titled “The Right to Lead: Language Reclamation and Diné Presidential Politics” (Journal of Sociolinguistics).
+Her chapter on ethnography and songwriting, “Songwriting as Ethnographic Practice, or How Stories Humanize,” appeared in the book, Arts-Based Research in Education: Foundations for Practice, edited by Melisa Cahnmann-Taylor and Richard Siegesmund (2017).
+Together with the late Shirley Bowman (Diné; Bitahnii) she has a forthcoming article (2019, issue 6:1) on kinship, blood quantum and adopted clans on the Navajo Nation in the journal Native American and Indigenous Studies.
+Other articles include “New Skies Above: Sense-bound and Place-based Songwriting as a Response to Trauma for Refugees and Asylum Seekers in Applied Arts and Health (with Klisala Harrison and Naomi Sunderland, forthcoming June 2019); “Radmilla’s Voice: Music Genre, Blood Quantum and Belonging on the Navajo Nation” (Cultural Anthropology, 2014) and “Rita(hhh): Placemaking and Country Music on the Navajo Nation” (Ethnomusicology, 2009).

-Kristina has taught courses in linguistic anthropology, Native American Studies, ethnomusicology and cultural anthropology at Duke University, Diné College and Northern Arizona University.
-Kristina is a touring singer, songwriter, lapsteel player and country artist (she fronts the all-girl honky tonk band, Merlettes).
-She recently completed solo tours in Denmark, Sweden and Italy, and also taught songwriting workshops to inmates in the Swedish and Italian prison systems.
-Her recent solo album, Three Roses, was nominated for three New Mexico Music awards and is a collaboration between songwriters and musicians in Denmark, the United Kingdom and the U.S. To learn more about her research, teaching and music, visit:
+Prior to coming to UNM, Jacobsen taught courses in linguistic anthropology, Native American Studies, ethnomusicology and cultural anthropology at Duke University, Diné College and Northern Arizona University.
+She is a touring singer, songwriter, lapsteel player and country artist (she fronts the all-girl honky tonk band, Merlettes), and is the founder and co-facilitator of the UNM Honky Tonk Ensemble.
+She recently completed solo songwriting tours in Denmark, Sweden and Italy, and has taught songwriting workshops in the Swedish and Italian prison systems and to political asylum seekers and refugees in Finland.
+Nominated for three New Mexico Music awards, her recent solo album, Shelter, is a collaboration between songwriters, engineers and musicians in Denmark, Italy, the Navajo Nation and Albuquerque.
+To learn more about her research, teaching and music, visit:

 Anthropology of Music and Sound